College of Osteopathic Medicine

 PCOM does not routinely accept transfer students for the Doctor of Osteopathic Medicine program; however, a transfer application may be considered under extenuating circumstances and depending on seats available in the class.
 Consideration will be given only to a student who is in good standing at an AOA-accredited college of osteopathic medicine or who is eligible for re-admission to the previously attended college of osteopathic medicine.
 COMLEX I must have a passing grade prior to matriculation at PCOM if the student is accepted by the faculty committee on Admissions.

 If accepted, a transfer student will be given credit for courses successfully passed at the previous college that meet PCOM's curriculum requirements.
 A minimum of two years must be completed at PCOM for a student to be eligible to receive the DO degree.
-Accepted students must be prepared for summer enrollment.
+Accepted students must be prepared for summer term enrollment.
+Be advised that an official passing COMLEX Level I exam must be received prior to matriculation in the Summer term at PCOM if the student is accepted by the faculty committee on Admissions.
+Clinical Education must be sent an official COMLEX Level I score report as soon as it becomes available.

 Transfer requests from one PCOM location to another must be discussed with the Dean at the PCOM location of enrollment.